 print() function, which we know returns the information we put inside of the parentheses:

 A function is like a mini program that goes off and performs a specific task.
 The task of the

 print() function is to display a value, or sequence of values.
 We can call a function by using the function's name, followed by a set of parentheses.

-For another example, when we create a variable that holds a value, we can display that value using the print() function.
+For another example, we can create a variable that holds a value, and we can display that value using the print() function.

 message = "Greetings!" print(message)

 Same goes for the

 raw_input() function; which we know from Day Three, pauses the program and waits for the user to type in some information.
 The values we give (or pass) to a function inside the parentheses, are called arguments.